wombleton/gitlaw-nz/acts/E/Exclusive Economic Zone and Continental Shelf (Environmental Effects) Act 2012.md

 ##### 27 Regulations prescribing standards, methods, or requirements

-*   (1) The Governor-General may, by Order in Council made on the recommendation of the Minister, make regulations that prescribe technical standards, methods, or requirements for---
+*   (1) The Governor-General may, by Order in Council made on the recommendation of the Minister, make regulations that prescribe requirements, methods, or technical standards for---

     *   (a) activities that are carried out in the exclusive economic zone or in or on the continental shelf: